-One hundred and seven years ago, a delegation of Amsterdam men, all of them natives of Poland, called on Father Anton Gorski the Pastor of St. Stanislaus, the city’s first Roman Catholic Church for people of Polish descent.
+One hundred and thirteen years ago, a delegation of Amsterdam men, all of them natives of Poland, called on Father Anton Gorski, who was then the Pastor of St. Stanislaus, the city’s first Roman Catholic Church for people of Polish descent.
 It was not a social call.
 Quite the contrary, the men were there seeking Gorski’s permission and blessing to create a second church for the segment of Amsterdam’s Polish families who had congregated several blocks north of St. Stan’s, Reid Hill neighborhood.
-An angry Gorski gave them neither.
+A reluctant Gorski gave them neither.
 Undeterred, the delegation then approached the Bishop of Albany, Thomas Burke, who was most gracious and receptive to their request.
 He did give them permission to begin the process of forming a new parish along with instructions on how to do so, but he also cautioned the men to proceed carefully and not get ahead of themselves.

 Filled with enthusiasm, the delegation returned to Amsterdam and as Bishop Burke instructed, formed a committee to find a building site for the new church, a rectory and a school.
 They selected four lots on Van Derveer Street and proceeded with a fundraising campaign to build the new house of worship, which was to be christened St John the Baptist.
 A total of 48 families had expressed an interest in joining the new parish but back in 1909, the average salary in Amsterdam was only about $8 per week.
 Despite that, the first $1,600 was raised relatively quickly.
 But the antagonism from the parishioners of St. Stans proved to be an intimidating and divisive force and with no counterweight to the influential Father Gorski, the committees’s fundraising and recruitment efforts stalled.
 So in September of 1909, they went back to Albany and asked Bishop Burke to appoint a priest for their new church.
 The Bishop had none available to give them but he promised he would do so when a new group of young men were ordained the following June.